Driving a focus on rehabilitation research

-Rehabilitation regimens that can help people with MS achieve maximal physical, psychological, social and vocational potential have gained increasing acceptance in recent years.
-But to convince doctors and insurers that rehabilitation really does help, there needs to be scientific evidence that can only come from carefully designed and conducted studies.
+We choose investments with the best return in changing lives.
+Rehabilitation can help people with MS to achieve their physical, psychological, social and vocational potential.
+But to convince doctors and insurers that rehabilitation really does help, we need the kind of evidence that can only come from carefully designed and conducted scientific studies.

-- Women participating in a small study of progressive resistance (weight) training improved significantly in walking, and reported improvements in quality of life as well.
-Read more here.
+Women participating in a small study of progressive resistance (weight) training improved significantly in walking, and reported improvements in quality of life as well.
+The study, funded by the National MS Society, used standard measures to evaluate the effects of the program, along with in-depth interviews of the participants to determine the full effects on quality of life.
+Read more

-- A recent controlled study suggests that a 6-week balance and eye movement-focused exercise program improved balance, reduced fatigue, and reduced disability due to dizziness or disequilibrium in a group of people with MS, lasting for at least 4 weeks following supervised training.
-Larger and longer studies are needed to determine how long the benefits last, and which people with MS would be most likely to respond to the training program.
-Read more here.
+A 6-week balance and eye movement-focused exercise program improved balance, reduced fatigue, and reduced disability due to dizziness or disequilibrium in a group of people with MS, lasting for at least 4 weeks following supervised training.
+The study was partially funded by a pilot research grant from the Society.
+Read more